cloudnative-pg/cloudnative-pg/docs/src/production_readiness.md

 ## Have a Kubernetes installation in good working order

-We see support tickets where an investigation reveals an out-of-memory kubernetes installation, processors at capacity, or a network with large latency.
+We see issues where an investigation reveals an out-of-memory Kubernetes installation, processors at capacity, or a network with large latency.
-With a compromised Kubernetes installation, you won't have a great CloudNativePG experience.
+Kubernetes could be thought of as the Operating System for CloudNativePG and as such it must be functioning properly for CloudNativePG to work reliably.

 ## Know how basic CNPG operations work